ViCCo-Group/SPoSE/README.md

 4. For a specified lambda value, you get a `.json` file where both the best test performance(s) and the corresponding epoch at `max` performance are stored.
 You find the file in the results folder.

-5. The number of non-negative dimensions (i.e., weights > 0.1) is plotted as a function of time after the model has converged.
+5. The number of non-negative dimensions (i.e., weights > 0.1) gets plotted as a function of time after the model has converged.
 This is useful to qualitatively inspect changes in non-negative dimensions over training epochs.
 Again, plots can be found in `./plots/` after model convergence.